boykowealth/RateLab/README.md

 # RateLab
-_Providing Rate Traders The Necceasary Tools For Managing Exposure and Risk In The United States Makrkets_
+_Providing Rate Traders The Necceasary Tools For Managing Exposure and Risk In The United States Markets_

 ## About RateLab